AI4EO/orbitalAI/README.md

 This project includes a Dockerfile and docker-compose.yml located in the .devcontainer directory.
 When using VSCode, you can utilize the Devcontainers extension to automatically manage extensions, including Jupyter, within your Docker container.

-To launch the container, from the .devcontainer folder execute:
+To launch the container using docker-compose, from the .devcontainer folder execute:

 ```bash
 docker compose up